 GCCs: A massive market still untapped

-India may already be home to 1,800+ GCCs, but according to Shetty, the GCC opportunity is far from saturated:
+India may already be home to 1,800+ GCCs, but according to Shetty, the GCC opportunity is far from saturated.

-- 67% of Fortune 500 companies have yet to set up GCCs in India
+- 67% of Fortune 500

-- 77% of Forbes Global 2000 companies are still waiting to enter this space
+- 77% of Forbes Global 2000

-Growth isn’t just from global giants; mid-sized companies are fueling the momentum, too.
+Mid-sized companies are fueling the momentum, too.

-“Mid-market firms (USD 100M–1B revenue) made up 35% of new GCCs in the last two years.”
+“Mid-market firms ($100M–$1B revenue) made up 35% of new GCCs in the last two years.”

 These focused, specialised mid-market GCCs are quietly leading the next wave of disruption.